web-alchemy/web-compressor/README.md

 # Web Compressor

-Utility for creating _gzip_ and _brotli_ pre-compressed files for the static web serving.
+Utility for creating _gzip_ and _brotli_ pre-compressed files for a static web serving.

 ## Using as a CLI